xxfoundation/elixxir-crypto/README.md

 At some point we need to reimplement everything in this library with constant-time implementations.

+## Running tests

+First, make sure the dependencies are installed by running `glide up`.
+Then, run `go test ./...`

 ## Project structure

 `blockchain` contains the implementation of our simple blockchain.